305kishan/Eastvantage-assignment--DE/README.md

 # Data Engineering Assignment

-This repository contains a Python script, SQL file, and database for a data engineering assignment.
+This repository contains Python scripts, a SQL database file and a CSV file for a data engineering assignment.
 The assignment involves creating a SQLite3 database, populating it with data, and performing ETL (Extract, Transform, Load) operations.
 The final result is a CSV file.

 ## Folder Structure